 Day 1: Windhoek.
-After the airport pick-up, we head out to a nearby reserve to look for our first specialties, Monteiro’s Hornbill and Carp’s Tit.
-The Augeigas River acts as a magnet for a variety of multi-colored desert-dwellers including Swallow-tailed Bee-eater, Crimson-breasted Boubou, Rosy-faced Lovebird, and Violet-eared Waxbill.
+If arrival times allow, we may head out to look for our first specialties, like Monteiro’s Hornbill, Swallow-tailed Bee-eater, Crimson-breasted Boubou, Rosy-faced Lovebird, and Violet-eared Waxbill.
 We overnight in Windhoek.

 Day 3: Spreetshoogte to Swakopmund.
 Descending the escarpment, we comb the gravel plains of the seemingly empty and wild Namib Desert.
-We should see some great birds, including Ludwig’s Bustard, Rueppell’s Korhaan, Burchell’s Courser, Gray’s Lark, and Tractrac Chat.
+We should see some great birds, including Rueppell’s Korhaan, Burchell’s Courser, Gray’s Lark, and Tractrac Chat.
+There is a chance for the nomadic Ludwig’s Bustard, though it is sometimes absent from the area.
 We take a detour via Homeb, a fascinating area where the stony gravel plains meet the red dune sea at the Kuiseb River.
 This oasis attracts some interesting species including the Orange River White-eye, Bokmaikeirie and others.
 This area also gives us our only chance to see the Welwitschia, a bizarre plant that is regarded as a living fossil.
 We complete the day at Walvis Bay watching Cape Gannets plunging into the icy Atlantic Ocean.

 Day 4: Walvis Bay.
 Today we explore the fascinating and famous Walvis Bay lagoon.
 The waters are tinged pink with Greater and Lesser Flamingos, large pelican formations, and tern flocks.
 The backdrop of the desert dunes makes for dramatic scenery.
 Cape, Bank, and Crowned Cormorants sit atop the largest guano platforms in the world, and the endemic Damara Tern may drift by.